Nex4rius/Wither-killing-programm/README.md

 How to install:

-1) Make an OpenComputer computer with an internet card.
+1) Make an OpenComputer robot with an internet card.

 2) copy / paste commands